CaffeineMC/lithium-fabric/src/main/java/me/jellysquid/mods/lithium/mixin/block/hopper/README.md

 # Lithium Hopper Optimizations

+## Assumptions made about other inventories

+(likely incomplete)
+Inventories that implement restrictions for hopper item insertion do not depend on the size of the inserted stack.
+Hoppers always transfer a single item, inventories do not reject a stack if they are able to receive a single item from the stack (the receiving inventory slot is not filled to its limit and the item type is correct).
+This allows lithium to avoid creating a copy of the transferred item stack when the transfer is going to fail.

 ## Inventory Stack List

 LithiumStackList replaces the inventory stack lists.
 It keeps an inventory content modification counter and caches the